 That might include joining a political party, religious organization, community service club, socializing with friends, dating someone, or doing volunteer work.
-Since that’s what Integral Theory suggests that you should do, it’s easy to see how you might benefit from using that tool.
+Since Integral Theory suggests that you should do that, it’s easy to see how you might benefit from using that tool.

 Both Spiral Dynamics and Integral Theory are excellent personal growth and development tools because they’re not about pushing yourself.

-They help you understand where you are and what steps you should be taking to move forward in life.
-As such, both of them offer tremendous value to anyone interested in improving their lives, regardless of their age, gender, race, sexual orientation, economic status, educational level, etc.
+They help you understand where you are and what steps you should take to move forward.
+As such, both offer tremendous value to anyone interested in improving their lives, regardless of age, gender, race, sexual orientation, economic status, educational level, etc.